Christopher Lillis

 Christopher Lillis (born October 4, 1998) is an American freestyle skier.
 In the 2022 Winter Olympics, he won a gold medal in the mixed team aerials event.

-He participated in Freestyle Aerial Skiing at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning a medal.
+He competed in Freestyle Aerial Skiing at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning the silver medal.
 He is the youngest man ever to win an FIS Aerials World Cup at 17 years old.
 He came in first in 2016 in Minsk.
 He also came in first in Almaty in 2020.

 His brother Jonathon Lillis competed at the 2018 Winter Olympics.